giampaolo/psutil/docs/api.rst

 .. class:: WindowsService

   Represents a Windows service with the given *name*.
-This class is returned by :func:`win_service_iter` and :func:`win_service_get` functions and it is not supposed to be instantiated directly.
+This class is returned by :func:`win_service_iter` and :func:`win_service_get` functions, and it's not supposed to be instantiated directly.

   .. method:: name()

     The service name.
-This string is how a service is referenced and can be passed to :func:`win_service_get` to get a new :class:`WindowsService` instance.
+This string is how a service is referenced, and can be passed to :func:`win_service_get` to get a new :class:`WindowsService` instance.